kitesi/scoped-sort/vscode/README.md

 to ignore a whole file.

 The other command, `scoped-sort.addSurroundingSortComments` aids the sort-on-save feature.
-If you select the below text, and execute the command:
+If you select the text below, and execute the command:

 ```text
 3